Spatial Reasoning

 • Auditory Space Perception – awarenesses of space afforded by the sense of hearing, which (in contrast to sight) can provide more nuanced detail on immersive qualities of one's situation

-• Spatial Learning – the development of those aspects of Spatial Reasoning that have to do with navigating one’s environment, such as knowing where objects are located relative to oneself and to each other.
+• Spatial Learning (Covert Reorganization) – the development of those aspects of Spatial Reasoning that have to do with navigating one’s environment, such as knowing where objects are located relative to oneself and to each other.
 Associated constructs include:

 • Object-Location Memory (Spatial Memory) – a component of Spatial Reasoning associated with the remembering of objects, their positions, and their locations